Seba272/seba272.github.io/index.md

 and in Padova (IT, EU) with
 [Davide Vittone](https://www.math.unipd.it/en/department/people/user.php?usertype=2&user=364)
 for one year and a half.

+Since September 2023, I am taking a break from the academic career.

 If you want to know more about me, here is my [CV](/assets/pdf/SebastianoNicolussiGolo-CurriculumVitae.pdf).
 If you want to contact me, you can write me an email to <sebastiano.s.nicolussi-golo@jyu.fi>.